Avoidable deaths among learning disabled adults still above general population

 The avoidable deaths figures included autistic adults only if they also had a learning disability.

+The most common causes of avoidable deaths were ‘flu and pneumonia – accounting for 14.9% of such deaths, followed by cancers of the digestive organs (9.7%) and coronary heart disease (9.5%).

-The report also found that adults with a learning disability died on average aged 19.5 years younger than the general population.
+The report also found that adults with a learning disability died on average aged 19.5 years younger than the general population in 2023.

+The average age at death was 62.5 years – seven months older than in 2018.

+The authors noted that average age at death is not the same as life expectancy, as the review only accounts for those who have died rather than those with learning disabilities who are still alive.

 Professor Andre Strydom, the report’s chief investigator and a professor at KCL, said: “Our analysis shows that there has been progress in some areas, but there is also a need for ongoing reporting of deaths of people with a learning disability and autistic people, and for initiatives such as annual health checks and support when people are admitted to hospital to reduce avoidable deaths.”